-In the West we are now very conscious of needing to strengthen our bodies – the physical vessel – through exercise, breathing, and bodywork while eating good organic food and drinking pure water.
-However, we are lacking in our understanding that we also need to “clean house” internally; emptying closets of our psyche of worn-out beliefs, old patterns, negative thought processes, and unwarranted fears.
+In the West we are now very conscious of needing to strengthen our bodies – the physical vessel – through exercise, breathing and bodywork, while eating good organic food and drinking pure water.
+However, we are lacking in our understanding that we also need to “clean house” internally; to empty the closets of our psyche of worn-out beliefs, old patterns, negative thought processes and unwarranted fears.

 When working with plant-spirit healing, we focus on the energy body to address the source of dis-ease, rather than merely treating a symptom.
 There may be many manifestations of illness in a person but they all come from the same source – a disruption in one’s energy body.
 When we are not at home with ourselves or not living according to our own true nature, the energy becomes contradictory, causing misalignment or vulnerability.

 Because of the vibratory quality of light and sound, and the high level of intelligence of plants, their ability to communicate and heal is superior to that of any other life-form on the planet, including humans.
 The practice of plant-spirit healing is a gift available for everyone to receive – not only those with a special interest in plants – and the Shipibo Onanya can guide us to re-connect with the plants and re-learn the heritage of wisdom that is carried by the plant kingdom.

 Onanya Plant-Spirit Healers